 Update: Given the many uncertainties, logistical questions, and possible risks posed by the Covid-19 pandemic, the Knight Science Journalism Program has made the difficult decision to defer its traditional academic-year fellowship program for one year, meaning that our next in-Cambridge fellowship program will commence in the 2021-22 academic year.
 In the interim, we will be opening an application process to select up to 20 remote Project Fellows for the 2020-21 academic year.
 Learn more at our Project Fellowships page.

-Every year, the Knight Science Journalism Program (KSJ) offers ten science journalists a 9-month fellowship — geared to the September-to-May academic year — designed to enable them to explore science, technology, and the craft of journalism in depth, concentrate on a specialty in science, and to learn at some of the top research universities in the world.
+Every year, the Knight Science Journalism Program at MIT offers academic-year fellowships to 10 science journalists, to give them an opportunity to explore science, technology, and the craft of journalism; to concentrate on a specialty in science; and to learn at some of the top research universities in the world.

-The program is divided between activities arranged by the Knight Science Journalism program and self-directed activities.
-KSJ also provides social activities – from welcome parties to holiday celebrations – to help build a sense of community.
+The fellowship program is divided between activities arranged by the Knight Science Journalism staff and self-directed activities.
+The program also organizes social activities — from welcome parties to holiday celebrations — to help build a sense of community.
 Fellows often report that life in Cambridge and the sense of collegiality within the Fellowship are among the most rewarding aspects of the year.

 Among the many Knight Fellowship programs and activities:

 • Seminars: Fellows meet regularly for seminars with top researchers and media professionals.